mohdwalid253/fraud-risk-detection-random-forest/README.md

-# Fraud Risk Detection using Random Forest
+# 🌲 Fraud Risk Detection using Random Forest

+## 📌 Project Overview

 This project focuses on identifying **risky taxpayers** using a **Random Forest classification model**.
 Individuals with **taxable income ≤ 30,000** are labeled as **Risky**, while others are labeled as **Good**.